rturnerpy/rturnerpy/README.md

 # rturner.py Reset Program

 ## Description
 This program allows you to reset fabric configurations on Ubuntu.
-Fabric is a Python library and command-line tool for streamlining the use of SSH for application deployment or systems administration tasks.

 ## Installation